 Biotech and API (active pharmaceutical ingredient)

 Biotech, and particularly the field of biopharmaceuticals, is growing fast and will constitute more than 50% of the pharmaceutical drug market by 2020.
 Biopharmaceuticals include a broad range of types requiring different production technologies.
-Most manufacturing methods utilise either microbial or mammalian expression systems, but other systems are utilised for specialised products such as vaccines.
-Additionally, the industry is facing new challenges, based on the introduction of new and even more complex pharmaceuticals such as antibody drug conjugates (ADC), which require facilities that are capable of handling biologics and potentially very potent (toxic) small molecules in the same facilities.
+Most manufacturing methods utilise either microbial or mammalian expression systems, but other systems are utilized for specialized products such as vaccines.
+Additionally, the industry is facing new challenges, based on the introduction of new and increasingly complex pharmaceuticals such as antibody drug conjugates (ADC).
+These require facilities that are capable of handling both biologics and potentially very potent (toxic) small molecules at the same time.

 OSD (oral solid dosage)